 Many local authorities simply don’t have a pesticide reduction strategy nor any active policies to minimise use.
 They tend to say that glyphosate use is legal (which it is) and that that is an end to it (which it isn’t).

-For more details of the good guys and the reforming authorities – see this more detailed blog.
+For more details of the good guys and the reforming authorities and a list of the authorities contacted – see this more detailed blog.

 Having considered the responses, there are many local authorities that appear not to be doing enough to make sure their use of glyphosate-based products is safe and/or to reduce the amount of glyphosate they are using.
 So, Wild Justice is now writing to them to set out in detail the ways in which they are not complying with the relevant legislative scheme and how their use of glyphosate-based herbicides may be unlawful.